dtempx/syphonx/documentation/faq.md

 ```

-# Is there a way to search and replace matched text?
+# Is there a way to search and replace selected text?
-Yes, Regular Expressions can also be used to replace text within a jQuery result using the `replace` method.
+A regular expression can also be used to replace text within a jQuery result using the `replace` method.

-Here's an example that replaces the word `group` with the word `category` within any matching `<div>` element.
+Here's an example that replaces the word `group` with the word `category` within any selected `<div>` element.
 Regular Expressions are always designated with a `/` before and after.
 The `gi` are standard Regular Expression options, `g` to match *globally* (to replace all instead of just one) and `i` to *ignore* case.
 ```json
 {
     "name": "description",